-The A10 Thunder Application Delivery Controllers (ADCs) include a full featured WAF that blocks web attacks before they can reach vulnerable applications.
+A10 Thunder® Application Delivery Controllers (ADCs) include a full-featured WAF that blocks web attacks before they can reach vulnerable applications.
 Deployed as a proxy in front of web servers, Thunder ADC inspects web requests and responses and can block, sanitize, or log malicious activity.
 Designed to recognize many of today’s threats, Thunder ADC also offers flexibility to customize checks for emerging threats.
 By delivering integrated WAF, application delivery controller (ADC), and server load balancing (SLB) functionality, Thunder ADC provides a highly scalable security solution with high performance, simple configuration and administration, and low total cost of ownership.